paritytech/polkadot/roadmap/implementors-guide/src/node/utility/candidate-validation.md

 This subsystem is responsible for handling candidate validation requests.
 It is a simple request/response server.

-A variety of subsystems want to know if a parachain block candidate is valid: Candidate Selection needs to know if a candidate it's considering for seconding is valid; Candidate Backing needs to know whether peer-seconded candidates are actually valid; Misbehavior Arbitration farms out disputes to a variety of validators to handle disputes; etc. None of them care about the detailed mechanics of how a candidate gets validated, just the results.
+A variety of subsystems want to know if a parachain block candidate is valid.
+None of them care about the detailed mechanics of how a candidate gets validated, just the results.
 This subsystem handles those details.

 ## Protocol